2025-05-17

 the last 4 digits of your phone number to verify it is you who

-DiDi app).
-For example, if the last 4 digits of your phone number
+WeChat/Alipay/DiDi).
+For example, if the last 4 digits of your

-is 2347, type "two three four seven" in a translator app to talk
+phone number is 2347, type "two three four seven" in a translator

-to the DiDi driver.
-Sometimes the driver will say the last 4
+app to talk to the DiDi driver.
+Sometimes the driver will say the

-digits of your phone number to you and if that is your number, you
+last 4 digits of your phone number to you and if that is your

 Hotels

-If you book a hotel using trip.com,you can eluse Alipay and WeChat mobile
+If you book a hotel using trip.com,you can elude Alipay and WeChat mobile

 payment spending ceiling of 50,000¥annually.

-Hotels (especially western chains) generally accept Visa or
+Hotels (especially western chains) generally accept foreign Visa

 Restaurants On restaurant tables, there is a QR code, open WeChat